Bullet Points (Breaking Bad): Plot

 Mike Ehrmantraut is riding in the cargo compartment of a Los Pollos Hermanos refrigerator truck when it is forced off a rural road by a pair of hijackers.
 Mike listens as the gunmen kill the driver, then takes cover as they shoot up the cargo compartment.
-When the gunmen open the cargo doors, Mike immediately shoots them dead.
+When the gunmen open the cargo doors, Mike immediately shoots and kills them.
 After he steps out of the truck, he finds that a bullet has grazed his right ear.

 During a family dinner at Hank and Marie Schrader's, Walter and Skyler White tell everyone a story about Walter having a successful card counting method to explain how they can pay for Hank Schrader's medical bills and purchase the car wash.
 Under the guise of using the bathroom, Walt enters Hank's bedroom and finds the case file on Gale Boetticher's murder.
 Perusing quickly, he finds photos of Gale's body as well as the photocopy of Gale's notebook.
 Hank later tells Walt he is investigating Gale's murder and believes Gale was Heisenberg.
 When asked by Hank to read from Gale's notebook, Walt notices a line from a Walt Whitman poem and a dedication to "W. W." When Hank mentions the initials matching Walt's, Walt jokingly admits "you got me," before telling Hank that "W. W." refers to the poet.

 Walt is disgusted by the condition of Jesse Pinkman's home, which is now being used as a crack house.
 Jesse admits he did not pick up the shell casing when he shot Gale, which could connect him to the shooting.
 Walt later laments to Saul Goodman that the meth business is falling apart because no one is acting professionally, and rejects an offer to go into hiding.

 Jesse's complacency leads to all of his meth money being stolen, though he appears unbothered by the loss.
 Mike quickly recovers it and later tells Gus Fring that Jesse's lack of professionalism is a problem for the organization.
 Jesse does not appear at the lab the next day and Walt realizes he has been kidnapped.
 Mike drives Jesse to an unknown destination.
 When he asks Jesse if he would like to know where they are going, Jesse simply replies "nope."